Ritam-Guha/Ritam-Guha.github.io/CV.md

 **Objective:** To develop a new feature ranking technique combining the statistical interpretations of PCC and MI<br>
 **Individual Role:** Proposed a new feature-ranking criterion which use feature-feature correlation (through PCC value) as well as feature-class correlation (through MI value)

-**Title:** Image Contrast Enhancement using Nature-inspired Optimization Algorithms and Entropy-based Fitness Values **Duration:** July 2019 – Present
+**Title:** Image Contrast Enhancement using Nature-inspired Optimization Algorithms and Entropy-based Fitness Values<br>
+**Duration:** July 2019 – Present<br>
-**Objective:** To implement nature-inspired optimization techniques like PSO, GA, ASO, etc. for finding optimal pixel intensity values using entropy-based fitness evaluation of candidate solutions
+**Objective:** To implement nature-inspired optimization techniques like PSO, GA, ASO, etc. for finding optimal pixel intensity values using entropy-based fitness evaluation of candidate solutions<br>
 **Individual Role:** Modified the fitness evaluation by introducing four separate terms namely edge count, edge intensity, entropy and dissimilarity measures

 **Title:** A Hybrid Swarm and Gravitation Based Feature Selection Algorithm for Handwritten Indic Script Classification Problem